 I’m not also accustomed to doing what normal people do on social media.
 A regular human goes online to share the pic of their last night out or an important moment that reflects their day-to-day with precision.
 If you blog, you’re producing content basically non-stop – it’s a fun hobby because it allows you to do interesting stuff, at the end of the day.
 But I’m sure that some friends of mine are annoyed to see the recommendations of books, films, and events they haven’t asked for, as my private identity is, to a certain extent, merged with my blogging one on social media.
 However, my timeline is curated because it has to be.
 For a writer, it’s a part of creating your online voice in the era of personality.
 That way, you’re also trying to make it appealing to a broader audience, beyond the people who know you offline.
 But now, imagine all these people who unfollowed my relentless self-promotion on Facebook discovering they’ll have to deal with me again.
 What a story, Mark!

 A lot of people I know add others to their friends without even knowing them, which I think the new update on Facebook will painfully emphasise.
 A bit of stalking revealed that some of my connections have over 600 friends of their own.
 That was proved practically impossible by science: people can maintain only about 150 stable relationships.
 Although I was always quite private when it comes to Facebook and my privacy settings are turned up to eleven, I used to do that too as a teen.
-Duh, I occasionally did it later in life, too: the strangest situation was adding a girl I’ve met at a bus stop after I’ve spared her a cig; she told me she believed in me as a journalist – surround yourself with positivity, people!
+Duh, I occasionally did it later in life, too: the strangest situation was adding a girl I’ve met at a bus stop after I’ve spared her a cig; she told me she believed in me as a writer – surround yourself with positivity, people!

 I did purge my social media friend list over various stranger things, breakups and breakdowns, but there’s still a handful of people who I’m friends with just for the sake of it.
 I do know them personally, though I’ve not seen them in person for years, so I’ve never removed them from my friends’ list.
 Sometimes, that’s because I’ve regretted cutting people off without any closure in the past.
 Therefore, it feels irrelevant to do it virtually, even over a pettier thing; I’d feel really bad if I removed them from the friend circle, even if we were barely on nodding terms.
 I’ve hidden their posts when they decided to post fifty pictures of their baby in one day and deleted all their Candy Crush Saga invitations, so I’m not sure how I’d handle this long-term.
 At the end of the day, social media made me realise I know little about them beyond their name.
 And don’t get me wrong, it’s nice to cheer them on when something good happens to them.
 I’m all in for them good vibez, but I really doubt they care about my updates either.